Relationship of Peter Mandelson and Jeffrey Epstein

-Jeffrey Epstein (left, pictured with Ghislaine Maxwell) maintained a close friendship with Peter Mandelson (right) before and after his 2008 conviction.
+Peter Mandelson (left) maintained a close friendship with Jeffrey Epstein (right) before and after Epstein's 2008 conviction.

-In September 2025, controversy emerged in the United Kingdom over the long-standing association between the British Labour peer Peter Mandelson and American financier and sex offender Jeffrey Epstein, which ultimately led to Mandelson's dismissal as the British Ambassador to the United States.
-Their friendship spanned at least from 2002 to 2011, continuing even after Epstein's first conviction in 2008.
-While their friendship had been public knowledge for some time, a fresh wave of scrutiny and public outrage erupted following the release of U.S. court documents and a cache of private emails between the two men by the U.S. House Oversight Committee.
+The relationship between British politician Peter Mandelson and the American child sex offender Jeffrey Epstein spanned from at least 2002 to 2011, continuing after Epstein's first conviction in 2008.
+Their friendship had been public knowledge, but a fresh wave of scrutiny and public outrage erupted in September 2025 following the release of US court documents and a cache of private emails between the two men by the US House Oversight Committee.
+The backlash created a political scandal in the United Kingdom with significant ramifications for the governing British Labour Party and prime minister Keir Starmer, who soon dismissed Mandelson as the British Ambassador to the United States and oversaw his resignation from the Labour Party and from the House of Lords.